Mona Maris: Personal life

 She was married twice.
 Her first marriage took place while she was working in Europe and dissolved before she traveled to the United States.
+She married Herman Rijck Gelderman in 1960; they divorced in 1969.

 She began an affair with Clarence Brown in 1931, and he reportedly proposed to her.
 Despite multiple sources listing them as being married, they were not, and the affair ended shortly after the proposal, with Maris later saying she ended the relationship because she had her "own ideas of marriage then."

-She married Herman Rick in 1960.
-They divorced in 1969.
-Maris had no children.